Bun/hatchcert/README.md

 Hatchcert is a config-driven tool to issue certificates using the ACME protocol.
 It is intended to be easily deployable using configuration management systems such as Ansible.
-This tool is based around the [lego library](https://go-acme.github.io/lego/).
+This tool is based on the [lego library](https://go-acme.github.io/lego/).

 ## Getting started